linux-system-roles/mssql/README.md

 Ensure that your hosts meet the requirements for high availability configuration, namely DNS resolution configured so that hosts can communicate using short names.
 For more information, see Prerequisites in [Configure SQL Server Always On Availability Group for high availability on Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-availability-group-configure-ha?view=sql-server-ver15#prerequisites).

-Configuring for high availability is not supported on RHEL 7 because the System Roles ha_cluster role does not support RHEL 7.
+Configuring for high availability is not supported on RHEL 7 because the `fedora.linux_system_roles.ha_cluster` role does not support RHEL 7.

 Set to `true` to configure for high availability.
 Setting to `false` does not remove configuration for high availability.

 When set to `true`, the role performs the following tasks:

-1. Include the System Roles firewall role to configure firewall:
+1. Include the `fedora.linux_system_roles.firewall` role to configure firewall:
 1.1.
 Open the firewall port set with the `mssql_ha_listener_port` variable.
 1.2.
 Enable the `high-availability` service in firewall.
 2. Configure SQL Server for high availability: